SlowReactionTime/tuny-custom/README.md

 # tuny-custom
-A business website, developed with React, for a custom t-shirt store. <br />
+* A business website, developed with React, for a custom t-shirt store. <br />
-~~Tuny Custom T-shirts: https://334tuny.com/~~ (has been taken down as of October 2020) <br />
+* ~~Tuny Custom T-shirts: https://334tuny.com/~~ (*my ex-boss has decided to move on with different website as of September 2020*). <br />
-Also available on my Github page: https://slowreactiontime.github.io/tuny-custom/
+* However, the original web app, built during 2019, is still viewable on my Github page: https://slowreactiontime.github.io/tuny-custom/

 # What I Learned
 * Implemented some functionalities and organization using React Bootsrap.
 * Developed navigation within the website using react-router-dom.
 * Customized appearance using styled-components.